 This has a big focus on posture throughout functional movements.
 Particularly pelvic posture, as this has such powerful implications in terms of lumbar spine position, hip and knee biomechanics.

 When referencing “core muscles“, I’m referring to any muscle that influences pelvic, hip and lumbar spine position through functional movement.

 What this means in terms of running, is that if we’re trying to generate force to run, we need a strong and stable base (core), so we can keep all the right muscle s firing in harmony and that the force produced goes where we want it!

 Without this core strength, we see an increase in unwanted compensatory movements which can cause injury over time.

-No matter what your running style is like, your Calfs are always going to get worked hard.
-There is very little like the repetitive loading of running to prepare the Calfs for these demands.
+No matter what your running style is like, your calves are always going to get worked hard.
+There is very little like the repetitive loading of running to prepare the calves for these demands.

-It’s not surprising that in runners who suddenly increase their training load (volume, intensity or frequency), we often see Calf or Achilles injuries, as it takes time to build up the Calf strength.
+It’s not surprising that in runners who suddenly increase their training load (volume, intensity or frequency), we often see calf or achilles tendon injuries, as it takes time to build up the calf strength.

-Conditioning your lower legs isn’t restricted to calf raises and skipping though.
-The intrinsic muscles of the Foot are also important in maintaining effective foot biomechanics.
-Take a look at this post on Running Foot Maintenance for more information.
+Conditioning exercises for your lower legs aren’t restricted to calf raises and skipping though.
+The intrinsic muscles of the foot are also important in maintaining effective foot biomechanics.
+Take a look at this post on running foot maintenance for more information.

 Wonderful piece of analysis very helpful to me.